to-ie/to-ie.github.io/_posts/2021-09-08-open-letter.md

 date : 2021-09-08 11:13:50
 ---

-Check out the original [here](https://new.pythonforengineers.com/blog/no-one-cares-about-you/)
+Not mine, check out the original [here](https://new.pythonforengineers.com/blog/no-one-cares-about-you/)

 ------